jordanengstrom/server-performance-stats/README.md

 - Linux systems: the script reads `/proc/stat` and `/proc/meminfo` for accurate CPU and memory metrics.
 - macOS: the script parses `top`, `vm_stat`, and `sysctl`. macOS `top` output formats can vary across versions and locales — if CPU% appears incorrect on macOS, inspect `top -l 2 -s 0.5 | grep "CPU usage"` to see how your system prints CPU usage.
 - Containers/minimal images: some minimal containers may lack `ps`, `df`, or `/proc` entries; the script will print `N/A` or fall back to available tools when that happens.

-Extending the script
-- Add a `--json` flag to emit machine-readable output for integration with monitoring systems.
-- Add a `--sample` or `--interval` flag to control CPU sampling duration.

-License
-MIT

-Contributions
-PRs and issues are welcome — open a PR in this repository.